yoavram/mamba/README.md

 ### Implementation

 The simulation is implemented in Python (after an attempt at implementing it in R which resulted in a slow simulation).
-It is highly dependent on NumPy, and all `model.py` funcitons were thouroughly tested for efficiency using IPython notebook `%timeit` magic against different implementations, including using *cython* and *numba*.
+It is highly dependent on NumPy, and all `model.py` functions were thoroughly tested for efficiency using IPython notebook `%timeit` magic against different implementations, including using *cython* and *numba* (albeit a very early version of numba).

-The simulation is written  on Windows 7 with `Python 2.7.3 |EPD 7.3-2 (64-bit)| (default, Apr 12 2012, 15:20:16) [MSC v.1500 64 bit (AMD64)] on win32` and runs on either an Ubuntu PC with `Python 2.7.3 (default, Aug  1 2012, 05:14:39) [GCC 4.6.3] on linux2` or on a Linux cluster with `Python 2.7.2 (default, Feb 29 2012, 14:04:58) [GCC 4.1.2 20080704 (Red Hat 4.1.2-51)] on linux2`.
+The simulation was written on Windows 7 with `Python 2.7.3 |EPD 7.3-2 (64-bit)| (default, Apr 12 2012, 15:20:16) [MSC v.1500 64 bit (AMD64)] on win32` and runs on either an Ubuntu PC with `Python 2.7.3 (default, Aug  1 2012, 05:14:39) [GCC 4.6.3] on linux2` or on a Linux cluster with `Python 2.7.2 (default, Feb 29 2012, 14:04:58) [GCC 4.1.2 20080704 (Red Hat 4.1.2-51)] on linux2`.

 Selected modules and packages:
 - logging 0.5.1.2